Au Pair in Australia

 Australia does not have an official au pair program, however the Working Holiday Program provides opportunities for people between 18 and 30 from some countries (see below) to holiday in Australia and to supplement their travel funds through incidental employment.

-The visa allows a stay of up to 12 months from the date of first entry to Australia, regardless of whether or not you spend the whole time in Australia.
-Click to apply for a visa online.
+The visa allows a stay of up to 12 months from the date of first entry to Australia, regardless of whether or not you spend the whole time in Australia (apply visa online).

 You are allowed to do any kind of work of a temporary or casual nature, but work for more than three months with any one employer is not permitted.
 In order to go to Australia under the Working Holiday Program, an au pair must be a national of one of the following countries: